Malaysia

 Discoveries: DEWA Complex Cluster

-Partners: Enquest (operator 42%), Seascape (28%), PSEP (30%)
+Partners: EnQuest (operator 42%), Seascape (28%), PSEP (30%)

 In October 2024, Seascape was awarded a 28% participating interest in a Small Field Asset Production Sharing Contract over the DEWA Complex Cluster off the coast of Sarawak, Malaysia.
 The Award was made under the Malaysia Bid Round Plus by Petroliam Nasional Berhad (PETRONAS).